JP Power shares zoom over 29% in two days; here is why - BusinessToday

 The decision came after an electronic auction held in September, where Vedanta had initially emerged as the highest bidder with a Rs 17,000 crore offer for the debt-laden JP Associates.
 However, lenders reportedly opted for Adani Enterprises, with higher upfront payments cited as the key factor behind the selection.

-JP Power's stock recorded heavy trading volume along with the price action as around 7.12 crore shares changed hands.
-The figure was way more than the two-week average volume of 32.09 lakh crore.
-Turnover on the counter came at Rs 140.89 crore, commanding a market capitalisation (m-cap) of Rs 13,919.37 crore.
+JP Power's stock recorded heavy trading volume along with the price action as around 4.87 crore shares were last seen changing hands.
+The figure was way more than the two-week average volume of 1.08 crore.
+Turnover on the counter came at Rs 108.01 crore, commanding a market capitalisation (m-cap) of Rs 15,118.73 crore.

 In a separate exchange filing, the company recently disclosed that its Non-Executive Chairman, Manoj Gaur, has been arrested by the Enforcement Directorate (ED) under provisions of the Prevention of Money Laundering Act (PMLA), 2002.